audthenerd/learn-serverless/part-one/README.md

 ### ✅ Checkpoint 3

-Before moving on, verify:
+Before moving on, verify you've completed the core exercises:
 - [ ] You successfully deployed your application with `sam deploy --guided`
 - [ ] You received an API Gateway endpoint URL
 - [ ] You made at least one successful curl request to your production API
-- [ ] You viewed your Lambda function in the AWS Console
-- [ ] You checked DynamoDB for your data (if applicable)
-- [ ] You viewed Lambda logs using `sam logs`
-- [ ] You made a code change and redeployed successfully
+- [ ] You understand how to test API endpoints with curl

-- [ ] Your `samconfig.toml` file was created (for future deployments)
+**Optional exercises (monitoring, redeployment, etc.) can be explored after the lesson!**

 ### 💡 Key Takeaways